tato-gh/slack_gptbot/README.md

 # SlackGptbot

-GPTChat API BOT for Slack Application (my practice to use chatgpt api).
+ChatGPT bot for Slack Application (my practice to use chatgpt api).

 ## Environment